animupa/POr/README.md

 ## Sources

-Official programs obtained from orchestras, either through their website or direct inquiries
+Official programs obtained from orchestras, either through their website or direct inquiries.
+Information supplemented by news articles.

 ## Licence